-Below are test that have been build as TDD.
+Below are tested that has been build as TDD.
 We have here 4 tests.
-From theit names, we understand that we have two flights, economy and business and two passangers: usual and VIP.
-We are doing some operations with this pairs.
+From their names, we understand that we have two flights, economy and business and two passengers: usual and VIP.
+We are doing some operations with these pairs.

-they do not discuss which the expectations are, which makes them harder to understand and to fix if they break
+they do not discuss what the expectations are, which makes them harder to understand and to fix if they break

-they do not seem much about what they are actually tesing
+they do not seem much about what they are actually testing

 To change to better we can adopt some conventions: